-In addition to adopting the above approach to seafood sourcing, we have also committed to supporting and implementing the following industry leading best practice initiatives, frameworks, and goals to improve our overall sustainability performance, to achieve our Responsible Seafood Targets and to ensure we are contributing to the overall raising of standards across the industry.
+In addition to adopting the above approach to seafood sourcing, we have also committed to supporting and implementing the following industry leading best practice initiatives, frameworks, and

-- To better understand and reduce the risks of modern slavery in our supply chain, we will complete The Stronger Together Modern Slavery Supply Chain Toolkit actions for all Tier 1 seafood suppliers by end of 2024 and all Tier 2 and 3 seafood suppliers by 2025 - The Global Dialogue on Seafood Traceability (GDST) Standards (GDST) are the first global, voluntary, industry-led standards for seafood traceability which are endorsed by the SSC and used by many leading seafood businesses.
-Moving forward we will be incorporating the standards into our sourcing and risk assessment and third-party auditing processes. - We are also committed to working with our suppliers and industry leaders to better understand and minimise the wider climate, environmental and ethical impacts of our seafood operations (such as broader feed ingredients and alternatives, ghost fishing, the impacts of feed and gear types and catch methods on climate change, habitats and land-use change, responsible antibiotic use, and fish welfare) improving worker standards across the seafood supply chain (please see our Bento Sustainability Policy and Responsible Sourcing Guide and Standards for further details).
+- To better understand and reduce the risks of modern slavery (forced and child labour) in our supply chain, we will require documentation showing actions that vendors employ to mitigate the use of such labour.
+This will be required for all Tier 1 and 2 seafood suppliers by the end of 2024. - The Global Dialogue on Seafood Traceability (GDST) Standards (GDST) are the first global, voluntary, industry-led standards for seafood traceability and used by many leading seafood businesses.
+Moving forward we will be incorporating the standards into our sourcing and risk assessment and third-party auditing processes. - We are also committed to working with our suppliers and industry leaders to better understand and minimise the wider climate, environmental and ethical impacts of our seafood operations (such as broader feed ingredients and alternatives, ghost fishing, the impacts of feed and gear types and catch methods on climate change, habitats and land-use change, responsible antibiotic use, and fish welfare) improving worker standards across the seafood supply chain.